bwohlberg/sporco/docs/source/util.rst

   to a set of pre-learned convolutional dictionaries, and access to a set of example images.

+* :mod:`.mpiutil`

+  A parallel-processing grid search for parameter optimisation that distributes processes via MPI.

 * :mod:`.plot`

   Functions for plotting graphs or 3D surfaces and visualising images.